TorbenJakobsen/decimaldate/README_pypi.rst

 Python decimal date utility to handle integer dates on the form ``yyyymmdd``.

-Even if the module is classified as Beta-software and in devopment with a low version number it is stable.
+Even if the module is classified as Beta-software and in devopment with a low version number it is stable and ready for production.

 =================
   Main Features